-Written in the style of a handwritten letter, unpunctuated except by "silences" surrounding personal pronouns to indicate the great composer's isolation, the text was informed in part by Boss's visit to the Austrian town of Heiligenstadt, the secluded spa town where Beethoven was sent to "recover" his hearing, which of course he never did.
+Written in the style of a handwritten letter, the text was informed in part by Todd's visit to the Austrian town of Heiligenstadt, the secluded spa town where Beethoven was sent to "recover" his hearing, which of course he never did.

 Runestad scored the text by adapting themes Beethoven was developing at the time he wrote the letter.
 The work ends in a crushing silence, as the conductor conducts a choir the audience can no longer hear, enacting deafness and practically forcing the audience to empathize.